-In 1943, in the Russian front, the decorated leader Rolf Steiner is promoted to Sergeant after another successful mission.
-Meanwhile the upper-class and arrogant Prussian Captain Hauptmann Stransky is assigned as the new commander of his squad.
-After a bloody battle of Steiner's squad against the Russian troops led by the brave Lieutenant Meyer that dies in the combat, the coward Stransky claims that he led his squad against the Russian and requests to be awarded with the Iron of Cross to satisfy his personal ambition together with his aristocratic family.
-Stransky gives the names of Steiner and of the homosexual Lieutenant Triebig as witnesses of his accomplishment, but Steiner, who has problems with the chain of command in the army and with the arrogance of Stransky, refuses to participate in the fraud.
-When Colonel Brandt gives the order to leave the position in the front, Stransky does not retransmit the order ...Written by
+In 1943, on the Russian front, decorated leader Rolf Steiner (James Coburn) is promoted to Sergeant after another successful mission.
+Meanwhile, upper-class and arrogant Prussian Captain Hauptmann Stransky (Maximilian Schell) is assigned as the new commander of his squad.
+After a bloody battle of Steiner's squad against the Russian troops led by the brave Lieutenant Meyer (Igor Galo), who dies in combat, the coward Stransky claims that he led his squad against the Russian and requests to be awarded with the Iron Cross to satisfy his personal ambition together with that of his aristocratic family.
+Stransky gives the names of Steiner and of the homosexual Lieutenant Triebig (Roger Fritz) as witnesses of his accomplishment, but Steiner, who has problems with the chain of command in the Army, and with the arrogance of Stransky, refuses to participate in the fraud.
+When Colonel Brandt (James Mason) gives the order to leave the position in the front, Stransky does not retransmit the order ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-In the End Credits in the North American BETA/VHS & DVD versions of the movie "Cross of Iron"(1977), there is the following quote; "Don't rejoice in his defeat, you men.
-For though the world stood up and stopped the bastard, The bitch that bore him is in heat again." -Bertolt Brecht See more »
+In the End Credits in the North American BETA/VHS & DVD versions of the movie "Cross of Iron"(1977), there is the following quote: "Don't rejoice in his defeat, you men.
+For though the world stood up and stopped the bastard, The bitch that bore him is in heat again."
+Bertolt Brecht See more »

 55 of 67 people found this review helpful.